strozfriedberg/plistutils/README.md

 ## About

 The `plistutils` library provides a number of convenience functions for dealing with Apple Property List files.
+Our goal is to provide a single, comprehensive Python library for dealing with all aspects of Plist parsing.

 plistutils is copyright (c) 2017, Stroz Friedberg, an Aon company.